 Google Workspace Migrate uses an encryption key to protect project data and settings.
 You need to set a password to access the encryption key in case of a failure.

 Important: Store your password and encryption key in a secure location.
 You might need them to recover migration data.
-For details, go to Use the encryption key to recover data.
+For details, go to Replace your platform.

 - Open Chrome Browser and using the http(s)://localhost:<port> format, enter the URL of the Google Workspace Migrate platform.